 The heroes here are fleeting and tentative, all temporally bound by the reality that the film is simply eavesdropping on their lives, destined to move away soon after.
 A student protester kindles into full-throated zest and then explodes into a parade of death as he becomes a martyr.
 A pair of farmers brandish rebellion in their own ways: one becomes a freedom fighter stoked in the fires of familial loss and another is heartbreakingly coaxed into burning his life-worth rather than sell his sugarcane farm to an American company.
 Most pressing of all though may be an impoverished woman resigned to selling herself to a wealthy American (a sequence that conveniently provides an excuse for the film to prowl around the darker corners of Cuban life in a self-critical backhand to its otherwise tourist-bait resplendence).
 Each sequence in its own way interrogates the supposed fading away of slavery, proposing that, rather than being explicitly forced into slavery, non-whites are now often coerced by necessity into selling their selves.

-Each tale is not simply hyperbolically exuberant but lyrically worried about the future of Cuban life, which makes it fitting that the real story of Yo Soy Cuba elides any singular person or meaning.
+Each tale is not simply hyperbolically exuberant but lyrical, not to mention anxiously worried about the future of Cuban life, which makes it fitting that the real story of Yo Soy Cuba elides any singular person or meaning.
 The camera sways with the tempo of Cuban life in all its contradictions and fixations, moving with less a sense of America continuity and contiguous space than a feeling or intuition of rhythm, as though the camera isn’t so much capturing or depicting Cuba as embodying its confusion by remaining unable to stick to a single tone or reality.
 The boozy, hypnotically inebriated camera seems alternately drunk on hope, lost in a desire to escape the world and imagine a better one, or raving and pummeling the frame as though fueled in the spitfire of caustic disdain for capitalist infestation.
 Whether it’s sidling down the side of a modernist building to perilously induce anxiety about the modern world or imbibing in the enchanted but mysterious jungles of the Cuban nature that must always exist with melancholic awareness of capitalist intrusion on its outskirts, the camera seems to ingest the seething turmoil and tyranny of Cuban life in its very movement.
 The camera both cackles with Cuba and frowns for it, all the while invested in the exterior world rather than simply any one character.

 Ultimately, this film is a state of the union address about Cuban life that, even in avoiding many of the realities of day to day life in Cuba, vividly recalls the fracture and fragmentation of a life it won’t deign to depict in full-on rosiness.
 Although the sheer luxuriance of the style registers jubilance and rapture, the film’s rebel charge is more stylistically disruptive still.
 A potentially delectable nightclub fantasia populated by wealthy bystanders traveling through the country(or exploiting it for their own exoticist fantasies) is shrouded in threatening shadows and doused in ghoulishly subversive, askew camerawork to suggest playtime descending into the mire of hell.
 This sequence is a vault of clandestine nightmares, American tourists rejoicing in presumed excess while the film matches and perverts their excess: Cuban culture – vertical bamboo poles and pained, expressive, ever-still totems – seem to throttle the Americans into an expressionistic prison.